ontoportal/documentation/docs/_steps/branding_customizations.md

  and modify line containing `tagline: your ontology repository for your ontologies`

 ### 1. Update footer
-1. Copy existing footer from <> to
+1. Copy original footer from `/srv/ontoportal/virtual_appliance/deployment/bioportal_web_ui/views/application/./views/_footer_appliance.html.haml` to `/srv/ontoportal/virtual_appliance/appliance_config/bioportal_web_ui/views/application/./views/_footer_appliance.html.haml`

+if `/srv/ontoportal/virtual_appliance/deployment/bioportal_web_ui/` is not present then you would need to set up deployment environment by running ./setup_deploy_env.sh

 ### 1. Run deployment

-Deployment process described in
+Deployment process described in <a href="advanced_configuration">Advanced Configuration</a>

 ## Do you have some artwork I can use?